spierala/mini-rx-store/docs/docs/intro.md

 ## Purpose
 **MiniRx Store** provides Reactive State Management for Javascript Applications inspired by [Redux](https://redux.js.org/).
 It is a global, application-wide solution to manage state and is powered by [RxJS](https://rxjs.dev/).

-## MiniRx Store Features
+## What's Included
 -   RxJS powered global state management
 -   State and Actions are exposed as RxJS Observable
 -   [Store (Redux API)](redux):